sevgiguclu/user-blog-dashboard/README.md

 ## Used List
 - Next.js
-- App Router
+- Next.js - App Router
+- React.js
 - Material UI
--

 ## Learn More
 - You should know that some libraries do not work in the Server Component in Next.js's App Router system.
 Material UI throws an error when used directly within a Server Component.
 That's why we use ThemeProvider in a Client Component with use client.
 - Please **do not rename any folders** in this project.
 Renaming folders may cause errors due to incorrect import paths or configuration issues.
 If you need to make structural changes, ensure all references are updated accordingly.
-- Created a Dummy API (app/api)
+- Created a Dummy API (src/app/api)
 - images are in the public/images folder
+- components are in the components folder (src/components) -